mikedoinggood/car-data/README.md

 - Retrofit

 Other:
-- A python/selenium script to test the web ui
+- Python and JUnit Selenium tests for the web ui